DSavani-98/Winter_Supplement_Calculator-Rule_Engine/README.md

 #### Run the Client Interface:
-This will allow user to use interactive CLI to enter custom values for calculating the Winter Supplement.
+The client Interface will allow user to use interactive CLI to enter custom values for calculating the Winter Supplement.
 This tool allows manual testing of the rule engine.
 ```bash
 python src/client.py
 ```